data-apis/dataframe-api/spec/02_use_cases.md

 - `to_dask()` / `from_dask()`
 - ...

-With a standard Python data frame API, every library could simply implement a method to import a standard data frame.
-And since data frame libraries are expected to implement this API, that would be enough to transform any data frame to one implementation.
+With a standard Python dataframe API, every library could simply implement a method to import a standard dataframe.
+And since dataframe libraries are expected to implement this API, that would be enough to transform any dataframe to one implementation.

 So, the list above would be reduced to a single function or method in each implementation: